Anna Maria, Florida: Geography

+Anna Maria is the westernmost community in Manatee County.
 It is bordered to the southwest by the Gulf of Mexico and to the northeast by Tampa Bay, connected to the Gulf by Passage Key Inlet at the northwest end of the island.
 The city is bordered to the southeast by Holmes Beach.
 Bradenton is 11 mi to the east via Florida State Road 64 from Holmes Beach.

 According to the United States Census Bureau, the city of Anna Maria has a total area of 0.86 sqmi, of which 0.74 sqmi are land and 0.12 sqmi, or 14.53%, are water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the City of Anna Maria has a humid subtropical climate zone (Cfa).